 ||source for the user manual|

 ||binaries and shared libraries loaded by Julia's standard libraries|

 The Julia REPL is quite powerful.
 See the section in the manual on the Julia REPL for more details.

-On Windows we highly recommend running Julia using a modern terminal, such as installing the Windows Terminal from the Microsoft Store.
+On Windows we highly recommend running Julia in a modern terminal, such as Windows Terminal from the Microsoft Store.